teapython/OpenCV/README.md

-# Virtual Makeup - Apply Earrings
+# DoppelGanger - Find Celebrity Look-Alike

-This is a demonstration of how to use OpenCV and Dlib to apply earrings to a face image, also a project for the OpenCV course: Computer Vision II.
-For those who love earrings!
+This is a demonstration of using deep learning based face recognition to find a doppelganger or look-alike celebrity to a given person, also one of my projects for the OpenCV course: **Computer Vision II**.

+You will see The first person is Sofia Solares who looks like the American Singer Selena Gomez and the second one is Shashikant Pedwal who looks like Indian Film Actor Amitabh Bachchan.

 ## The Core Idea

-- Detect landmarks on the face
+- Enrollment of celebrity images in Dlib’s pre-trained Face Recognizer neural network:
+    * Process each celebrity image to detect faces and face landmarks
+    * Compute face descriptor for each image using the neural network and face landmarks
-- Scale the earring images to fit to the face
+- Process a given image of a person in the same way to compute face descriptor
-- Estimate the earlobe locations based on landmarks
-- Using earlobe locations to find regions on the face image to be replaced with the earring images
-- Alpha blend images of these regions with the earring images
-- Replace regions in the face image with the alpha-blended images
+- Calculate Euclidean distance between face descriptor of the person versus face descriptors of celebrity images.
+Find the celebrity face for which distance is minimum as the look-alike face.

 ## Code